The Lake Erie College of Osteopathic Medicine has earned accreditation from the following states and organizations governing professional education.

 The Lake Erie College of Osteopathic Medicine is chartered by the Department of Education of the Commonwealth of Pennsylvania and the Commission for Independent Education of the Florida Department of Education.

-American Osteopathic Association Accreditation, College of Osteopathic Medicine
+Doctor of Osteopathic Medicine Program Accreditation, College of Osteopathic Medicine

-The College of Osteopathic Medicine is accredited by the American Osteopathic Association, Bureau of Education, Commission on Osteopathic College Accreditation (COCA). www.osteopathic.org/inside-aoa/accreditation
+The College of Osteopathic Medicine is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association. www.osteopathic.org/inside-aoa/accreditation

 The LECOM School of Pharmacy Doctor of Pharmacy degree program is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
 On January 31, 2011, LECOM received notification from ACPE that the school of pharmacy was granted a full, six-year accreditation.ACPE’s offices are located at: 20 North Clark Street, Suite 2500, Chicago, IL 60602-5109; Phone: (312) 664-3575: Fax: (312) 664-4652 www.acpe-accredit.org

-The dental education program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “initial accreditation.”
+The dental education program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “accreditation with reporting requirements.”
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611. www.ada.org.
+The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611. www.ada.org/en/.

 Middle States Accreditation

-LECOM is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104; (267-284-5000).
+LECOM is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000.
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation. www.msche.org.